Sign up to our Newsletter

 The majority of students choose to write their MCAT during the summer of their sophomore or junior year because it’s when they have the least commitments and the most time to dedicate to their studies.

 Reach out to past test-takers or your academic advisors to figure out which resources will be the most helpful during your MCAT prep.
-Create a comprehensive study schedule that you can follow throughout the summer to ensure you learn the best test strategies and can put them to practice.
+Create a comprehensive study schedule that you can follow throughout the summer to ensure you learn the best test strategies and can put them into practice.

 Use the Resources at Your Disposal

 Your undergraduate institution will have several resources that are solely committed to your success.
-If you feel you can’t maintain the grades you need, there are academic counselors that can help you choose better courses or point you in the right direction of tutors or academic resources that can help.
+If you feel you can’t maintain the grades you need, there are academic counselors who can help you choose better courses or point you in the right direction of tutors or academic resources that can help.

 These advisors can also help you find work, volunteer, research, or shadowing experience to strengthen your application.